They say…

 First sold beer: July 2014

-The credit lies with the three characters shown on the logo: founders Charlie Shaw (ex-Five Points), former City worker Sam McMeekin and head brewer Simon Wood, recruited from Dorset’s Piddle brewery.
-The first kit was a relatively generous 25 hl Malrex and the company was soon adding extra fermenters and warehousing.
+Gipsy Hill was the creation of the three characters shown on the logo: founders Charlie Shaw (ex-Five Points), former City worker Sam McMeekin and head brewer Simon Wood, recruited from Dorset’s Piddle brewery.
+The first kit was a relatively generous 25 hl Malrex in a single unit on an industrial estate in Gipsy Hill.
+But production soon expanded with the addition of extra fermenters and warehousing.

 Charlie Shaw (left) and Sam McMeekin of Gipsy Hill.

 The new owner originated in 2006 as St Peter’s brewery near Bungay, and began expanding in 2023 with the acquisition of Curious Brew in Ashford, Kent, which already owned the Wild Beer brand.
-A few weeks before the Gipsy Hill deal, Sunrise bought another London brewer, Portobello.
+A few weeks before the Gipsy Hill deal, Sunrise bought another London brewer, Portobello, and during 2025 some Gipsy Hill brands were brewed there.

 Beers are in keg and can, with some hand bottling for barrel-aged specials and occasional one-off casks.